renatomr912/AzurePowershell/README.md

 # Welcome to Azure PowerShell Scripts

-Powerful scripts for use Azure's cloud funcionalities
+Simple scripts for devops maintenance in Azure's cloud

 ## Backup and restore webapp from different subscriptions